Kazuhiko-Gushiken/Craftoria-Neo-Bug-Tracker/README.md

 - [ ] Enabling cheating items into the hotbar with shift+num key doesn't work either.
 - [ ] Changed keybinds revert to default when relaunching the game.
 - [ ] Crafting an item, in this case a wrench, in an ME system causes a Network Protocol Error and boots me out.
+- [ ] Filling a crafting pattern in an ME Pattern Encoder Terminal caused a Network Protocol Error and boots me out also.
+Notably it takes me back to the multiplayer server list even though I was on singleplayer.
+Happened when I had a half stack of copper ingots on my cursor and right clicked an empty spot in the pattern.
 - [ ] The Pipe Wrench from the Pipez mod is unable to configure the mod's pipes in any way.
 Other wrenches are able to configure the pipes, however.
 - [ ] Wearing the Mekanism Scuba Mask makes your head disappear, both in the world and in viewing your inventory.
 - [ ] Building Gadgets' Copy-Paste Tool does not adapt its copied blocks to changes from the copied subject's original position.